BarbyKelly/quizproject/README.md

   * get a score
   * see score on the page
   * try quiz again
-  * see the correct answers/images pop-up (Part of future development to have images/links for the correct answer to pop up)
+  * see the correct answers

 * Website visitors are likely to:
   * click on "Start quiz"